f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Configuring SNMP Access
 =======================

-To enable SNMP, you'll need to configure basic SNMP parameters like **sytem contact**, **location** and **name**.
+To enable SNMP, you'll need to configure basic SNMP parameters like **system contact**, **location** and **name**.
 Then configure access for specific SNMP communities and versions.
 Currently SNMP can be setup via CLI and API, with configuration via webUI added in F5OS-A 1.3.0.

 Configuring SNMP Access via CLI F5OS-A 1.2.0 or Later
 -----------------------------------------------------